 We offer both Biology at higher and ordinary levels.

-It is recommended that anyone considering higher level biology should have achieved a merit or higher in higher level Junior Cycle Science.
+It is recommended that anyone considering higher level biology should have achieved a minimum of a merit or higher in Junior Cycle Science.

 Students with a lower grade should consult subject department before selecting subject.